cms-PdmV/mcm_scripts/README.md

-# mcm_scripts
+# McM Scripts
-Repository holding examples of McM scripts
+Repository for using McM scripts and example scripts